 Apprenticeship numbers were small and wage rates for unskilled workers attracted workers away from apprenticeships, where pay was low.
 Echoing concerns from the 1930s when apprenticeships were under pressure, there was public discussion about the status of trades as a significant reason for a shortage of skilled tradespeople.
-In a report by the Department of Labour to the VTC's Committee on Apprenticeto apprenticeships were highlighted.
+In a report by the Department of Labour to the VTC's Committee on Apprenticeship in 1972, a number of areas relating to apprenticeships were highlighted.
 Improvement measures for retention were called for as well as more attention to selection and recruitment processes.
 Induction processes to ensure new apprentices were well prepared, and more counselling and advice for apprentices during their apprenticeships were recommended.
-There were suggestions relating to increasing wages for fully skilled people, and the idea of developing a semi-skilled workforce was suggested to improve apprenticeship numbers (Murray, 2001).
+There were suggestions relating to increasing wages for fully skilled people, and the idea of developing a semi-skilled workforce was suggested to improve apprentice-ship numbers (Murray, 2001).